HCTLab/pulpito/README.md

 # PULPito

 PULPito is a hardware platform, based on [PULPino platform](https://www.pulp-platform.org), used to develop new hybrid operating systems where assembly code from ARM and RiscV architectures can coexist in the same binary (two ISAs into a single binary).

 PULPito can be deployed in a [ZTurn board](http://www.myirtech.com/list.asp?id=502) which includes a Zynq XC7Z020 chipset, containing two Cortex-A9 ARM processors (in the silicon) and a [Zery-Riscy](https://github.com/pulp-platform/zero-riscy) (RiscV RV32IMC) processor in the programmable logic.

 PULPito, as well as its parent PULPino, contains a broad set of peripherals, including I2S, I2C, SPI and UART.
 The platform internal devices can be accessed from outside via JTAG and SPI which allows pre-loading RAMs with executable code.
 All platform processors (ARM and RiscV) can access all resources in the platform with a flat addressing mode.

-This work will be presented in [JCER2018](http://www.jornadassarteco.org/descripcion/?anyo=2018&simposio=jcer2018).
+This work was presented in [JCER2018](http://www.jornadassarteco.org/descripcion/?anyo=2018&simposio=jcer2018).

 ## Getting Started